fbgallet/roam-extension-speech-to-roam/README.md

 By default, the controls will be inserted in the left sidebar, after "Daily Notes".
 It's possible to display them in the topbar (always visible, more convenient on mobile).

+### To be done right after installation

+In the settings, provide an OpenAI API key (by copying/pasting an existing key or generating a new key via [this link](https://platform.openai.com/api-keys)).
+You need an account on OpenAI to benefit from Whisper transcriptions.

 **Keyboard hotkeys** (available when the recording has been started by a click):

 - Pause/Resume: `Spacebar`